fostroll/mordl/doc/README_FEATS.md

 ## Joint Feats Tagger <a name="joint"></a>

-Joint Feats tagger implies that target classes are compiled of all different feature tag combinations that are present in the training set and predicted jointly.
+Joint Feats tagger implies that target classes are compiled of all different feature tag combinations that are present in the training set.
+These classes are predicted jointly.

 ### Initialization and Data Loading <a name="init"></a>